exceptionless/Website/content/news/2017/2017-01-11-2016-recap-let-there-be-stats.md

 ### Session Tracking & Management

 The ability to track and automatically manage a users session was added, giving you visibility into how long and what a user did while they were using your product.
-This also answers the question, &#8220;what did my users do leading up to this exception?&#8221; [Read more here.](/track-view-user-session-data-exceptionless/)
+This also answers the question, "what did my users do leading up to this exception?"
+[Read more here.](/track-view-user-session-data-exceptionless/)

 ### Fixed by Version